Congregation for the Evangelization of Peoples: History

 With the publication of Pope Paul VI's Regimini Ecclesiae Universae on 15 August 1967, the Roman Curia was reorganized and the name of the congregation was changed to the Congregation for the Evangelization of Peoples.

 In 2014 Sr. Luzia Premoli, superior general of the Combonian Missionary Sisters, was appointed a member of the Congregation for the Evangelization of Peoples, the first woman to be appointed a member of a Roman curial congregation.

+With the reform of Praedicate evangelium, the Congregation for the Evangelization of Peoples was merged with the Pontifical Council for Promoting the New Evangelization, to create the Dicastery for Evangelization.

 Purposes

 The Sacred Congregation for the Propagation of the Faith was established in 1622 due to the realization that the governmental structure of the episcopal structure and the decretal law was not possible.
 Episcopal structure and the Decretal law was government as described in the New Testament.
 In this new structure, missionaries would be given orders from Rome, and administrative power would be traded over to those who were titled bishops.
 The Sacred Congregation for the Propagation of the Faith was left in charge to give faculties to the aforementioned bishops in addition to perfects, who were similar to bishops without the notoriety.